 The most impressive Old Kingdom tombs at Dashur are undoubtedly the Red Pyramid and the Bent Pyramid of Sneferu who seems to have been the first to build here.
 It is sometimes proposed that he chose to build on this virgin site because he was moving from stellar theology with the step pyramid (such as the one at Meidum) to a solar theology exemplified by his construction of the first true pyramid.
 There is a small incomplete pyramid to the northeast of the Red Pyramid which also dates to the fourth dynasty, but it is unclear who was responsible for this monument.

 A number of officials and members of the royal family also placed their tombs at Dashur to the east of the two pyramids of Sneferu.
 Among them is the tomb of Kanefer, the son of Sneferu.

 There are a number of tombs dedicated to the royal women of the Middle kingdom in the area.
-Many of them were undisturbed in antiquity and have provide us with a great deal of information on the period and some beautiful artefacts.
+Many of them were undisturbed in antiquity and have provided us with a great deal of information on the period and some beautiful artifacts.
 A number of high officials were also buried at Dashur, such as the Vizier Sa-Iset.

 Second Intermediate Period

 The thirteenth dynasty ruler Hor was buried in a shaft tomb next to the pyramid of king Amenemhat III.
 The undisturbed tomb of his daughter, Nubhetepti-khered, was discovered close by.
 A number of small pyramids in the area are thought to date to the thirteenth dynasty, but only that of Ameny Qemau has been fully excavated and none are in a particularly good state.